amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

 ## Promises FAQ

-This are tricks and tips using all the elements that we explained before.
+This section covers tricks and tips using all the promises methods that we explained before.

 ### Executing promises in series and passing arguments